surfman100/coding-documentation/networking/networking-azure.md

 | Subnet1 | 10.0.0.0/26 | 10.0.0.192 -> 10.0.0.255 |

 A service might require or create their own subnet. (e.g. dedicated subnet needed for VPN Gateway)

+## Network Security Group
+Note the default rules that are present at low priority.
+Inter VNET comms on by default.
+Can't delete
+Add custom entries in range 100-4096
+Use at the subnet level as lot of maintenance at higher level (need to repeat rules) **Traffic**
+- Inbound: NSG rules applied at Subnet and then NIC
+- Outbound: NSG rules applied at NIC and then Subnet

+To understand the effective rules:
+- Use **Effective Security Rules** option on NSG
+- Or Network Watcher

+**Service Tags** - Defined by Microsoft
+**Application Security Groups** - Add VMs to an ASG.
+Then use this in the NSG rules.

+Use NSG & ASG instead of subnets to divide